apichlinski/WeatherAPI_nodeJS/README.md

 ## Setup

-Run `docker-compose build`.
+Run `docker-compose build` from project directory.
 It will pull a base image from the Docker registry and install [express-generator](https://github.com/expressjs/generator) globally in your container.
 The rest can be ignored for now.

 ## Start

-Run `docker-compose up` to create and start the container.
+Run `docker-compose up` from project directory to create and start the container.
 The app should then be running on your docker daemon on port 3030 (On OS X you can use `boot2docker ip` to find out the IP address).

 ## How to use